PI Scores - What You Need to Know

 Predictive Index Cognitive Assessment Scoring

-Another important aspect of Predictive Index cognitive assessment scoring is that unlike many cognitive ability tests the scoring is criterion based, not normative.
-This means that PI scores are compared to preset criteria or minimum score required for a specific position, as opposed to comparing one candidate's score to the next one's.
+Another important aspect of Predictive Index cognitive assessment scoring is that unlike many cognitive ability tests, the scoring is criterion-based, not normative.
+This means that PI test scores are compared to preset criteria or minimum score required for a specific position, as opposed to comparing one candidate's score to the next one's.

 What is the PI Cognitive Assessment Average Score

-The PI cognitive assessment couples difficult questions with an intense time-limit, meaning that in order to get the high PI results you're after you will thorough and accurate prep.
+The PI cognitive assessment couples difficult questions with an intense time limit, meaning that in order to get the high PI score you're after, you will need thorough and accurate prep.

 PI Behavioral Assessment Results